balenaltd/handbook/Scratch-Pad.md

 which uses docker direct, if the latter works you have an older device so need to translate the commands to reference rce, and if neither work you're in serious trouble :)

+## Updating the Host OS

+### Scheduling an Update

+If a user asks for updating the host OS on some of their devices, or the whole
+fleet:

+* Check [this spreadsheet](https://docs.google.com/a/resin.io/spreadsheets/d/1w5qumNWpqm1C1zYTQ13I1jsMEVC-avU4pLV9_dv9M3c/edit?usp=sharing) on Google Drive
+* Make a copy of the spreadsheet, rename it to include the customer's name in the title
+* Share a link with the customer so they will fill it out
+* Start an [issue in hq](https://github.com/resin-io/hq/issues) with the update request, with link to both the spreadsheet and the support conversation

 ## 1. Checking Disk Space Usage